 There are many types of affairs, and couples should consider this information before making a decision to dissolve a marriage or other committed relationship.

-Relationships go through stages involving loss and then gain – and each of these transitions is accompanied by anxiety.
+Relationships go through stages involving loss and then gain – and each of these transitions is accompanied by stress.
 The birth of a child, career demands, middle age, and retirement are typical life transitions that have an impact on each partner and on the relationship itself.
 When we enter into a committed relationship, we bring with us various idealized images of what our lives will be like and how we will relate with our partner.
 When these ideals are disrupted by a life transition, we experience anxiety – and sometimes one of the partners will handle the anxiety by finding a different partner, just so the ideal can be maintained.
-Rather than facing the anxiety, making the adjustment to the life transition, and giving up old ideals in order to make room for the new realities, a person may find a new love interest attempting to claim some aspect of the idealized relationship.
+Rather than facing the stress of making the adjustment to the life transition, and giving up old ideals in order to make room for the new realities, a person may find a new love interest attempting to claim some aspect of the idealized relationship.
 Often this is achieved in some form of the luxury of the affair – the luxury of a relationship free from the complications and burdens of everyday responsibilities.

 The Cry for Help

 Some people have no intention of leaving their relationship, but they find themselves blocked in dealing with an unbearable aspect of the relationship.
 They may feel that they have exhausted all other options in trying to correct the problem, and they finally play their strongest card, which is to have an affair, and then let their partner know about the affair – as if to say, “See, I’ve been trying to tell you all along how much I hurt.
 Now do you hear me?”
-Rather than place the relationship in jeopardy through the acting out of frustrations, the better option is to work with a professional therapist to learn how to deal with frustration in a more productive way.
+Rather than place the relationship in jeopardy through the acting out of frustrations, the better option is to work with a professional therapist to have the delicate dialogues about your deep desires.